Mysterious Mose: Popular song

 "Mysterious Mose" was a song from early 1930, written by Walter Doyle and first recorded by Ted Weems's Orchestra.
 In addition to its appearance in the short, there have been numerous recordings of the song, including Harry Reser's Radio All Star Novelty Orchestra, Cliff Perrine's Orchestra, Karl Radlach's Orchestra, Rube Bloom's Bayou Boys and R. Crumb & His Cheap Suit Serenaders.

 In popular culture

 Graveyard Jamboree with Mysterious Mose is a short film made in 1998 by film makers Seamus Walsh and Mark Caballero of Screen Novelties.
 The film utilizes puppetry, stop motion, and silhouette animation to tell the story of an otherworldly creature preparing a celebration in a cemetery.
-Walsh and Caballero used the song "Mysterious Mose", recorded in 1930 by Harry Reser's Radio All Star Novelty Orchestra.
+Walsh and Caballero used the song "Mysterious Mose", recorded in March 1930 by Harry Reser's Radio All Star Novelty Orchestra, with vocals by Dick Robertson.